 Add To Favorites

 Discover the vibrant colors and patterns of traditional African fabrics!
-Create a classroom textile quilt that explores diverse cultures.
+Students create a classroom textile quilt that explores diverse cultures.

-Choose a culture.
-Research various textile patterns, colors, and motifs traditional to groups of people living in various African countries.
+During an investigation of people living in various African countries, invite students working in small groups to choose a culture to research.
+Ask students to look for various textile patterns, colors, and motifs that are traditional to the groups.
 Ghana, for example, is known for both its Kente cloth and Adinkra cloth.
 Nigeria’s Yoruba people are known for their beautiful Adire cloth.
-Study photographs or samples of these fabrics.
+Encourage students to study photographs or samples of these fabrics.

-Sketch possible designs with Crayola® Colored Pencils.
-Choose at least one design to make a replica for a class quilt.
+Request students sketch possible designs with Crayola® Erasable Colored Pencils.
+Students choose at least one design to make a replica for a class quilt.

-Create the quilt.
-Use your Crayola Fabric Markers to create beautiful African patterns on each quilt patch.
+When making the quilt, have students use your Crayola Fabric Markers to create beautiful African patterns on each quilt patch.
 Arrange them on a quilt-size backing.
-Ask an adult to carefully stitch patches together.
-Your magnificent multicultural quilt is for display, so there is no need to heat-set the colors.
+An adult can to carefully stitch patches together.
+Since the multicultural quilt is for display, there is no need to heat-set the colors.

-Write labels for each unique pattern.
-List the name of the textile art, the country from which it came, and other information you learned about the pattern’s origin.
+Students write labels for each unique pattern.
+List the name of the textile art, the country from which it came, and other information researched about the pattern’s origin.
 Display labels with the quilt.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step